Whytey/pymoebot/README.md

 ## Goals

-1. Monitor the MoeBot
+- [x] Monitor the MoeBot
-2. Control the MoeBot
+- [ ] Control the MoeBot
-3. Integrate into Home-Assistant stand-alone.
+- [ ] Integrate into Home-Assistant stand-alone.
-4. If possible, merge into the Home-Assistant Tuya integration
+- [ ] If possible, merge into the Home-Assistant Tuya integration

 ## History

 It was originally intended to utilise the official `tuya-iot-python-sdk` library but that provided minimal support for the MoeBot.
 Instead, this library now uses local communication with the MoeBot via the `tinytuya` library.
 This does require a little bit of pre-work to identify the `LOCAL_KEY` for the device so that we can communicate with it.

-Both libraries require us to have configured a Tuya Cloud project, follow these [instructions](https://github.com/jasonacox/tinytuya#setup-wizard---getting-local-keys)
+Regardless of chosen library we are required to have configured a Tuya Cloud project, follow these [instructions](https://github.com/jasonacox/tinytuya#setup-wizard---getting-local-keys)

 ## Using pymoebot
+> **_NOTE:_**  The MoeBot needs to have been activated by adding it to the Tuya/SmartLife app first.

 In it's most simplistic use, get an instance of `MoeBot` and query its status.

 ```python